Heterometallic spin-1/2 quantum magnet under hydrostatic pressure: Results

 \subsection{High-pressure susceptometry}

-The top panel of Figure~\ref{Fig:CuV_BT_Pdep}(a) shows the field dependence up to 23\,T of the differential susceptibility ${\rm d}M/{\rm d}H$ for a single crystal of CuVOF$_4$(H$_2$O)$_6\cdot$H$_2$O measured at 0.34(2)\,K at both ambient pressure and 1.96(10)\,GPa, using the RF susceptometry technique ~\cite{Athas1993,Coffey2000,Clover1970}.
+The top panel of Figure~\ref{Fig:CuV_BT_Pdep}(a) shows the field dependence up to 23\,T of the differential susceptibility ${\rm d}M/{\rm d}H$ for a single crystal of CuVOF$_4$(H$_2$O)$_6\cdot$H$_2$O at the lowest temperature measured for each pressure, at ambient pressure, 1.5(1) GPa and 2.0(1)\,GPa, using the RF susceptometry technique ~\cite{Athas1993,Coffey2000,Clover1970}.
 The magnetic field was oriented close to parallel with the $a$ axis of the crystal.
 Typically in $S = 1/2$ dimer systems, sharp cusps are observed in ${\rm d}M/{\rm d}H$ at the critical fields $H_{\rm c1}$ and $H_{\rm c2}$~\cite{Lancaster2014b,Brambleby2017b} that respectively mark the transition from quantum disorder to field-induced magnetic order and then to the field-polarized phase.
-In the present case, at both pressures the data instead exhibit two broad peak-like features similar to those observed in Ref.~\cite{Curley2021a}.
+In the present case, the data instead exhibit two broad peak-like features similar to those observed in Ref.~\cite{Curley2021a}.
 It was suggested there that the broad nature of the features in ${\rm d}M/{\rm d}H$ observed at ambient pressure in this material could arise due to H-bond disorder within the complex interdimer exchange network, giving rise to a distribution in the superexchange between neighboring dimers and a smearing of the transition features in ${\rm d}M/{\rm d}H$.